pachisb/shini-simplified/README.md

 Each argument can should be carefully handled - always double quote (unless you're certain what you're doing).
 Never forget you can't guarantee what is in the INI file being parsed - it could be with evil intent.

-When you're ready, invoke the parse function and (optionally) specify the specific INI section you're interested in:
+When you're ready, invoke the parse function and (optionally) specify the specific INI section you're interested in.
+You can also optionally set the prefix used to name variables:

 ```
 shini_parse_section "settings.ini"
 shini_parse_section "settings.ini" "SomeSection"
+shini_parse_section "settings.ini" "" "INI"
 ```

 Bingo.
+All the variables found will be set in the form PREFIX__SECTION__NAME (note the double underscores and that PREFIX defaults to "SHINI").
+Note that the variable names will always be uppercase.
-A full (and simple example) can be found in `example.sh`.
+A full (and simple) example can be found in `example.sh`.
+You can run `. ./example.sh` and see the new variables set, such as SHINI__SECTION1__NAME.

 ## Known caveats, etc